dusteye/Toolbox/newbie/README.md

 # newbie - FoOTOo Management

+## Usage

+See Usage in `spec/dxf.lazy.rb` and please noticed that DXF is lazy at all!

-# newbie should guest the info
+## Newbie should guest the info

 ## Items for database